 DO NOT use a lighter to save your extra Color Street!

 Just as a reminder, Color Street is 100% nail polish and as such as highly flammable.
-While resealing with a lighter in the original plastic sleeve does work, you’re risking potential danger that isn’t worth it since there are other great options to use.
+While resealing with a lighter in the original plastic sleeve can work, there are risks associated that aren’t worth it since there are other great options to use.

 After you save your extra Color Street nail polish strips, there are some fun things you can do with them other than on your nails!
 I’ve compiled a list of 30+ different ways to use old nail polish strips that can get your creative ideas flowing!
 The possibilities are endless when it comes to this amazing product.

 As always, don’t forget to regularly check your Stylist’s Color Street website to browse the current selection of designs!
 There’s always something new being launched or restocked.